We Are an All Volunteer Led Group

 We aspire to be good relatives.

-Our Mission Statement: “PANDOS peacefully advocates for basic human and environmental rights, primarily Native and Indigenous rights.
-By organizing support and education, we encourage dialogue and the protection of our shared home”.
+We are passionate individuals focused on healing ourselves and our communities.
+Pandos peacefully advocates for basic human and environmental rights, and Indigenous rights.
+By organizing support and education, we encourage dialogue and the protection of our shared home.
 We are a diverse group of both native and non-native people who are passionate about working together to ensure this mission.

 We are builders, visionaries, caretakers, weavers, and storytellers.

 The way we design our collaborative is through voices of Indigenous people.
 We have representation from the tribal nations Navajo/Dineh, Oglala Lakota, Arawak, Mayan, Garifuna, Choctaw, Haliwa-Saponi, Hopi, Mexican, Chemehuevi, and Tewa.

 We respect all Indigenous ways of knowing.
 We look forward to building community with you.

 435 West 800 South Salt Lake City, Utah

 I attended a discussion at BYU with PANDOS MMIW+ where I learned about manifest destiny and the Indigenous experience.
 The discussion enlightened me and opened histories that I never knew about of Indigenous people in the United States.
 I liked the experience because it was very frank with the facts.
 They allowed us to ask questions to better understand from our relative cultural perspectives how this history is important and how it has affected generations.
 The discussion was done in a manner of mutual understanding and not with a feeling of opposition.